 Operations Portal

-In this period, the Operations Portal team mainly worked on the roadmap definition and on the analysis to how to capture cloud resources information to publish information on the EGI Federated Cloud sites in its resource browser.
+In this period, the Operations Portal team mainly worked on the roadmap definition and on the analysis on how to capture cloud resources information and to publish the information on the EGI Federated Cloud sites in its resource browser.

 In the meantime, new requirements were gathered from the EGI operations team related to metrics computation and the relative developments were accomplished.